openstack/swift/doc/source/admin_guide.rst

 these problems but in the case of a system crash it would be advisable to run an extra, less rate limited sweep to check for these specific files.
 You can run this command as follows:
-`swift-object-auditor /path/to/object-server/config/file.conf once -z -f 1000`
+`swift-object-auditor /path/to/object-server/config/file.conf once -z 1000`
-"-z" will check for only zero-byte files and "-f" overrides the zero_byte_files_per_second to a 1000 from the config file, which by default is only 50.
+"-z" means to only check for zero-byte files at 1000 files per second.